Kwasniok/cpp-raytracing/README.md

 This project is based on https://raytracing.github.io/ and includes some additional twists like curved space.

+Note: For a conventional linear ray tracer see commit b6bbcfe.

 ## Features

 ### Non-Linear Ray Propagation